mem48/geocompr/main.md

 ## Spatial aggregation

-Like attribute data aggregation, covered in section \@ref(attribute-data-aggregation), spatial data aggregation is a way of *condensing* data.
+Like attribute data aggregation, covered in section \@ref(vector-attribute-aggregation), spatial data aggregation is a way of *condensing* data.
 Aggregated data show some statistic about a variable (typically mean average or total) in relation to some kind of *grouping variable*.
 For attribute data aggregation the grouping variable is another variable, typically one with few unique values relative to the number of rows.
 The `continent` variable in the `world` dataset is a good example: there are only 8 unique continents but 177 countries.
-In section \@ref(attribute-data-aggregation) the aggregation process condensed the `world` dataset down into only 8 rows and an aggregated `pop` variable representing the total population per continent (see Figure \@ref(fig:continent-pop)).
+In section \@ref(vector-attribute-aggregation) the aggregation process condensed the `world` dataset down into only 8 rows and an aggregated `pop` variable representing the total population per continent (see Figure \@ref(fig:continent-pop)).

 Spatial data aggregation is the same conceptually but uses a *spatial* grouping object: the *output* is the same, in terms of number of rows/features and geometry, as the *grouping object*, but with new variables corresponding to the input dataset.